numberly/flask-stupe/docs/source/config.rst

 =========

-If a file named `config.py` is present in the working directory, it will be imported and used as configuration file for your application.
+If a file named `config.py` is present in the working directory, it will be imported and used as the configuration file for your application.

 $CONFIG
 =======